SalemNabeelSalem/redis-publisher-subscriber-with-nodejs/README.md

 # redis-publisher-subscriber-with-nodejs
-Simple Microservices using Redis Publisher and Subscriber with Nodejs
+This is a simple demo of using using redis publisher and subscriber with nodejs.

 ![](images/01.png)